 4. Jimmie Rodgers

 Hailing from Meridian, Jimmie Rodgers solidified himself in history as “The Father of Country Music.”
-With songs such as “In the Jailhouse Now,” “Waiting for a Train,” and a distinctive yodeling that had never been heard before (epitomized in both his “Blue Yodel No. 1 [T is for Texas]” and “Blue Yodel No. 9”), Rodgers has been inducted into multiple Hall of Fames, including the Rock & Roll, Country, GRAMMY, and Songwriters.
+With songs such as “In the Jailhouse Now,” “Waiting for a Train,” and a distinctive yodeling that had never been heard before (epitomized in both his “Blue Yodel No. 1 ” and “Blue Yodel No. 9”), Rodgers has been inducted into multiple Hall of Fames, including the Rock & Roll, Country, GRAMMY, and Songwriters.

 5. Britney Spears